Mona-240/App-Opener/README.md

 # Google-App-Opener
-This is an Unofficial Google's Product by OopsMonaDidIt and can open google apps!
-Updates will come for this
+⚠️ This is an Unofficial Website by OopsMonaDidIt (Me) and is not harmful website